DorMor1999/Bank-management-system/README.md

 # Bank-management-system
-In this project, I have created a bank management system using the C programming language.
-The main goal was to efficiently organize and handle information.
-To achieve this, I used two important data structures: AVL tree and Hash Table.
+In this project, I developed a bank management system using the C programming language.
+The primary goal was to efficiently organize and manage information.
+To achieve this, I implemented two essential data structures: a Generic AVL tree and a Hash Table.

-The AVL tree helps manage user data, allowing quick access to essential information.
-The Hash Table is used to keep track of all banking operations, making it easier to handle various transactions.
+The Generic AVL tree serves as a versatile foundation for the system, allowing for rapid access to critical user information.
+By using a Generic structure, the code becomes more efficient and adaptable, capable of handling various data types seamlessly.

+Alongside the AVL tree, the Hash Table plays a pivotal role in tracking all banking operations, facilitating the handling of various transactions effectively.

-Each user has a personalized AVL tree containing their transactions, which optimizes memory and provides fast access to their specific details.
+Every user has a personalized AVL tree containing their transactions, optimizing memory usage and providing swift access to their specific details.

-Overall, the bank management system is user-friendly, high-performing, and well-organized, ensuring smooth handling of banking operations.
+Overall, the bank management system is designed to be user-friendly, high-performing, and well-organized, ensuring seamless handling of banking operations.
+The incorporation of a Generic AVL tree enhances the system's efficiency and versatility, making it capable of handling diverse data and further improving its overall functionality.